Why Use Rapeseed Oil? Find Out Why Chefs And Nutritionists Sing Its Praises.

 Why use rapeseed oil?

 From spring to early summer it’s impossible not to notice the fields of bright, yellow flowers grown throughout Britain.
 One of the reasons these plants are grown of course, is for their seeds to make rapeseed oil.
 But why has this cooking oil grown in popularity so much over the past few years?
 In short, we think there are four reasons: its nutritional composition, amazing flavour profile, its sheer versatility in cooking and its affordability.

 Rapeseed oil is the only commonly used culinary oil that can be widely found both grown and bottled in the UK.
 Other vegetable oils, such as olive or sunflower, are primarily imported from mainland Europe or further afield.
 Rapeseed oil is also produced in other countries, such as Ireland, France, Germany, Netherlands and Canada.

-Rapeseed oil is processed by both small and large-scale producers and comes in two forms: artisan cold-pressed and refined.
+Rapeseed oil is processed by both small and large-scale producers and comes in two forms: artisan cold-pressed (often labelled with the place it comes from) and refined.
 Cold-pressing simply involves using a press to squeeze the oil out of the seeds, retaining all its natural flavours, before being filtered and bottled.
 Refined oil on the other hand, is extracted from the seeds under high temperatures, before being cleaned to create a flavourless oil with a high smoke point.

 There’s some evidence that rapeseed oil products are benefiting from a wider consumer trend towards eating more healthily; boosted by its nutritional profile, versatility and affordability.
 Research done by YouGov, Mintel and IGD shows that a large proportion of the population believe it’s increasingly important to eat healthily.